GoodUpHQ/handbook/docs/employment.md

 ### 🙃 Change in personal circumstances
-For all changes of a personal nature that are related to the work relation (for example family composition, relocation, marriage, working hours, etc.) the office manager need to be informed – preferably through BambooHR if possible, otherwise e-mail - so action can be taken where necessary.
+For all changes of a personal nature that are related to the work relation (for example family composition, relocation, marriage, working hours, etc.) the team lead needs to be informed – preferably through BambooHR if possible, otherwise e-mail - so action can be taken where necessary.